igvilla/Enhanced_Object_Detection_Tracking/README.md

 The DETR model without finetuning performed very poorly on the dataset and was unable to identify bounding boxes for object detection.
 After finetuning, we saw a notable improvement in performance, with the loss decreasing from 3.45 to 0.88.
+All steps discussed for the training and validation of YOLO on the dataset can be found in the "yolo_v8.ipynb" notebook.

 ### Optical Flow Integration

 Optical flow is computed using the opencv library in Python.
 We computed the trajectory of a bounding box from one image to the next using the four corner points of the box.
 This integrates the sequential nature of video data into predictions.
+Initial testing of optical flow on the dataset can be encountered in the "optical_flow.ipynb" notebook.

-We designed a heuristic for full video data to integrate with the chosen models.
+A heuristic was designed for full video data to integrate with the chosen models.
 This differs from standalone DETR or YOLO, which predict on a frame of a video.
 The general goal of this is to use the chosen model as little as possible.
 We want to reduce the overall computational cost by limiting the need to execute the chosen model (YOLO or DETR), so optical flow can be used to track bounding box movement instead.
 After a certain number of frames of just optical